 EMROC’s Steering Committee members oversee the group’s mission and organization.

 Amy L. Tigner is the author of Literature and the Renaissance Garden from Elizabeth I to Charles II: England’s Paradise (Ashgate, 2012) and is an associate professor in the English Department at University of Texas, Arlington.
 She is editor-in-chief of the online journal Early Modern Studies Journal.
 Amy has published in ELR, Modern Drama, Milton Quarterly, Drama Criticism and Early Theatre, and she has contributed to essay collections: Global Traffic: Discourses and Practices of Trade in English Literature and Culture from 1550 to 1700, eds.
 Barbara Sebeck and Stephen Deng, and Ecofeminist Approaches to Early Modernity, eds.
 Jennifer Munroe and Rebecca Laroche.
-Currently, she is co-editing with David Goldstein Culinary Shakespeare and co-authoring with Allison Carruth Literature and Food Studies.
+She co-editing with David Goldstein Culinary Shakespeare and co-authoring with Allison Carruth Literature and Food Studies.
 She served on the EMROC Steering Committee fro 2012 to 2018.